 There’s a wide variety of portable generators to choose from on the market today, and finding one that caters to your needs can be a challenge at times.
 So if you’ve been on the fence on whether to buy a generator or not, think no more, we got you covered as we compiled a list of 10 of the best and most reliable portable generators money can buy in this year.
 We picked the following models based on their performance, affordability, build quality, portability, noise level, and additional features.
 So let’s delve into it.

-The WGen 7500 from WestingHouse is the best portable generator and it packs some serious power output.
+The WGen 7500 from Westinghouse is the best portable generator in 2021 and it packs some serious power output.
 With 7500 rated watts, it’s safe to say that it can run the most power demanding appliances without any issues whatsoever.

 For starters, this generator boasts a 4-stroke OHV durable engine and has 7500 running watts and can go up to 9500 peak watts, which is ideal for powering anything from a mere laptop to a 40.000 BTU central AC unit that requires 6000 watts.
 Furthermore, it has a runtime of 16 continuous hours at quarter load.

 It is equipped with a huge 6.6-gallon fuel tank and weighs about 192lbs.
 Thus, there’s no denying that this unit is pretty heavy, but thanks to its integrated maneuverable wheels and ergonomic handle, the mobility of this inverter generator is as convenient as any other lighter model.

 With a noise level of 64 decibels, the WGen 7500 is not the quietest generator there is, but it is fairly quiet for its size and the impressive power it produces.